Ria424/developers-animatesdk-docs/Edge_object/Edge3.md

 #### Description

-Read-only property; an integer that represents a unique identifier for the edge.
+Read-only property; `integer`; An integer that represents a unique identifier for the edge.

 #### Example